Compute

 Example 2: Authorizing an IAM User to Use Cloud Connect in All Enterprise Projects

-An IAM user needs to perform operations on Cloud Connect resources, including network instances, bandwidth packages, inter-region bandwidths, and routes, in all enterprise projects.
+An IAM user needs to perform operations on Cloud Connect resources, such as network instances, bandwidth packages, inter-region bandwidths, and routes, in all enterprise projects.
 You can perform the operations below to grant the corresponding permissions to this IAM user.

 1. Log in to the management console.